 But what about higher RAM counts.
 Can your system make use of 16GB?
 Is 32GB worthwhile?

 We consider 16GB to be a nice sweet spot for a solid gaming system.
 It should be more than enough to run your games and multitask as needed.
 You'll also want at least 16GB if livestreaming is a priority for you.
 The ability to run and stream a game on one monitor while responding to chat questions, playing music, and doing whatever else in another is definitely the kind of task list that would benefit from an extra bit of RAM headroom.

 The question gets a bit tougher as you go even higher.
 Is 32GB overkill?
 In general, yes.
 The only real reason an average user would need 32GB is for future proofing.

 As far as just simply gaming goes, 16GB is plenty, and really, you can get by just fine with 8GB.
 In a handful of gaming performance tests, Techspot found basically no difference between 8GB and 16GB in terms of framerate.
 In their tests, GTA V (9GB RAM total usage) plus 65 open Chrome tabs (2.2GB usage) performed at 56 fps with both 16GB and 8GB RAM configurations.
 Similarly, Batman: Arkham Knight (9.8GB total usage) plus the same 65 Chrome tabs pulled 102 frames at 16GB and only dropped to 101 with 8GB.

-In general, more RAM can make your computing more pleasant, and I certainly don't recommend against 16GB.
-But in general, if you're looking to improve framerate, a better video card is going to make a much bigger difference than going from 8GB to 32GB, which may have no effect at all.
+In general, more RAM can make your computing more pleasant, and we certainly don't recommend against 32GB.
+But if you're looking for the best way to improve framerate, a better video card is going to make a much bigger difference than going from 8GB to 32GB, which may have no effect at all.